settlemint/docs/docs/using-platform/6_add_smart_contract_sets/0_smart contracts.md

 ### 2. Compiling and Configuring The Smart Contract

 - **Compiling**: Convert your smart contract code into a format that the blockchain can understand and execute.
-- **Configuring**: Settlemint sets all the necessary configurations for you,
+- **Configuring**: SettleMint sets all the necessary configurations for you,
 - **Purpose**: Tailors the deployment process to your specific requirements and ensures your contract can run on the blockchain.